Trevor Mack: ʔEtsu (Grandmother) (2017)

 With only a $500 budget, Mack collaborated with actor Elias Louie (Clouds of Autumn) in the summer of 2017.
 The short film is a POV-styled portrait of child abuse and family relations on an isolated reserve in Canada.
 The film premiered at the 2017 Toronto International Film Festival and played at the 2017 Vancouver International Film Festival.

 In The Valley of Wild Horses (2018)

-Partnering with the Xeni Gwe'tin First Nations, a community apart of the Tsilhqot'in nation, Mack co-directed the short documentary with fellow Indigenous filmmaker Asia Youngman.
+Partnering with the Xeni Gwe'tin First Nations and TELUS Originals, Mack co-directed the short documentary with fellow Indigenous filmmaker Asia Youngman.
 The film follows the Xeni Gwet'in Youth Wagon trip, a 200-km, 8-day horse-and-wagon trip beginning from Nemiah Valley and ending at Williams Lake.
 The film premiered at the 2018 Vancouver International Film Festival, among others: